 - As many as 16% of these children enter kindergarten not ready to learn.

 Studies show that children who start school without the social, emotional and educational skills to succeed will fall behind.
 And, they likely will never catch up with their peers.
 This can set the stage for children to struggle for a lifetime.

 Many area families, especially those living in poverty, have no access to programs and services that exist to help them and their children.
 This barrier strains families and create long-lasting negative impact on their children.

-- We are regional and are starting an emphasis on families in five Hampton Roads cities: Norfolk, Portsmouth, Suffolk and Virginia Beach.
+- We are regional with an emphasis on families in five Hampton Roads cities: Norfolk, Portsmouth, Suffolk and Virginia Beach.

-- We are focused on helping whole child -- physically, socially, emotionally and cognitively.
+- We are focused on helping the whole child — physically, socially, emotionally and cognitively.